m4rr/m4rr_ru_static/content/easy.ru.md

 # Privacy Policy

-Mauth app is developed and supported by Marat Saytakov.
+Easy Percent app is developed and supported by Marat Saytakov.

 Application or Marat doesn't collect or store private data or user actions.